Grow Your Bail Bond Agency in 2015

 A resource can be anything from an industry group to an article you’ve found helpful or even a smartphone app or computer program.
 Use whatever you can to get connected with your clients and job opportunities, and always have an eye out for programs and services you might find helpful.
 Sharing your resources with your colleagues will also help you get established as a leading industry professional.

-Social media is an excellent source for free marketing and networking, so make sure you set up a Facebook page and Twitter account for your business.
+Social media is an excellent source for free marketing and networking, so make sure you set up a Facebook page and Twitter accounts for your business.
 Utilize social media to join industry groups, network with other professionals, and share related information and news.
 AboutBail hosts the Bail Bond Professionals LinkedIn group and Bail Bonds on Yahoo.
-Each groups allows members to share tips and comment on industry news.
+Each group allows members to share tips and comment on industry news.

 Here are some industry groups and profiles

 5. Build a website or revamp your existing site